 Naturally, some will love the idea of home automation being contained in a single place and others won’t.
 I felt it was intuitive and simple, and the implementation of ‘routines’ is a meaningful way to truly automate the home.

-Unfortunately, the functionality is so hit-and-miss that Kasa Smart, a like minded app that also aims to congeal security, lighting, and other automations into a single hub, does it better than Google Home.
+Unfortunately, the functionality is so hit-and-miss that Kasa Smart, a like minded app that also aims to congeal security, lighting, and other automations into a single hub.

 Automations are pretty easy to put together, however, with the app doing a lot of the work for the user through reasonable recommendations.